nitin27may/mean-docker/README.md

 <!-- * [Usage](#usage) -->
 <!-- * [Acknowledgements](#acknowledgements) -->

-### About (MongoDB - Express - Angular - NodeJS)
+### Overview
-The **MEAN** stack - consisting of MongoDB, Express, Angular, and NodeJS - forms the foundation of a full-stack web application, and this project serves as an ideal starting point for creating one.
-The project also demonstrates a feasible approach to operating a live application on **Docker** in both development and production settings.
-Additionally, it features the use of **[Github actions](#pushing-image-to-registry-github-actions)** to construct and upload images to Docker Hub.
+This project demonstrates a MEAN (MongoDB, Express, Angular, NodeJS) stack application running on Docker.
+It is an ideal starting point for creating a full-stack web application and demonstrates both development and production setups using Docker.
+Additionally, it showcases using GitHub Actions for building and pushing Docker images to Docker Hub.

-Below is the architecture of the application while it is running.
+The architecture of the application while running:

 ![](documents/architecture.png)

-## To Quick Run
+## Quick Start
 Clone repo, navigate to root folder and run ` docker-compose -f 'docker-compose.nginx.yml' up`

 ```